institutional/grin-transfer/README.md

 Save this file as `gpg_passphrase.asc` in `~/.config/grin-transfer/` (the tool will search this location automatically).

 4. _(Optional)_ We recommend you set up S3-like cloud storage to extract large collections.
-GRIN-to-S3 will use those credentials to transfer decrypted book archives and metadata.
+GRIN Transfer will use those credentials to transfer decrypted book archives and metadata.
 For smaller collections, you can use any filesystem reachable from where you run this tool.

 ### Set up OAuth2 client credentials